Unit 3 – World at War: Lasting Legacy

 - How devastating was the attack on Pearl Harbor?
 What else did the Japanese attack on the very same day?
 HINT: Check out the Chicago Tribune (look right).

 - CONSPIRACY TIME!
 Did President Roosevelt know of the attack on Pearl Harbor before it took place and ignore it to justify a cause to enter the war?
-HINT: BBC History: Pearl Harbor - A Rude Awakening
+HINT: Independent: Foreknowledge FDR had of Pearl Harbor and/or BBC History: Pearl Harbor - A Rude Awakening

 - What member of Parliament, before becoming Prime Minister of Britain, knew the danger of Hitler during the Appeasement period?
 HINT: Remember your DBQ-WWII Road to War (Appeasement)